IAmIrina/notifications/README.md

-# Project work: "Notification service for Online cinema.".
+# Project work: "Notification service for Online cinema".

 The service allows users to be notified about different events, such as confirmation of registration, new releases, analytics, etc.